xuanwang91/xuanwang91.github.io/_pages/about.md

 I'm actively recruiting students who are excited about doing fun research.
 My lab has openings for PhD students and research internship opportunities for master/undergrad students (UCSD or external).
 Please check the following items before sending me an email.

-- **Applicants for UCSD PhD Program**: Please make sure that you have applied online and select my name as one of the faculty members that you wish to work with.
+- **Applicants for UCSD PhD Program**: Please make sure that you have applied online (CSE PhD Program and/or HDSI PhD Program) and select my name as one of the faculty members that you wish to work with.
+I will carefully review every applicantion that mentioned my name.
 - **Research Internship Opportunities**:
     * **If you are currently at UCSD**: I only take students who (1) have a clear research problem/objective and some initial ideas; (2) have relevant research experiences or have strong background in math/stats/physics; and (3) could devote enough time on research.
 Please highlight these in your email including a time plan.
     * **If you are not at UCSD** (e.g., Summer Internship): Visitors are mostly recommended by my collaborators and have their own funding support.
 The minimum duration of stay at UCSD is 12 weeks (preferably 6 months - 1 year).
 Please indicate the time range in your email.